-The Producer As Composer
+The Producer as Composer

+In the 1960s, rock and pop music recording questioned the convention that recordings should recreate the illusion of a concert hall setting.
+The Wall of Sound that Phil Spector built behind various artists and the intricate eclecticism of George Martin's recordings of the Beatles did not resemble live performances—in the Albert Hall or elsewhere—but instead created a new sonic world.
+The role of the record producer, writes Virgil Moorefield in The Producer as Composer, was evolving from that of organizer to auteur; band members became actors in what Frank Zappa called a "movie for your ears."
+In rock and pop, in the absence of a notated score, the recorded version of a song—created by the producer in collaboration with the musicians—became the definitive version.
 Moorefield, a musician and producer himself, traces this evolution with detailed discussions of works by producers and producer-musicians including Spector and Martin, Brian Eno, Bill Laswell, Trent Reznor, Quincy Jones, and the Chemical Brothers.
 Underlying the transformation, Moorefield writes, is technological development: new techniques—tape editing, overdubbing, compression—and, in the last ten years, inexpensive digital recording equipment that allows artists to become their own producers.
 What began when rock and pop producers reinvented themselves in the 1960s has continued; Moorefield describes the importance of disco, hip-hop, remixing, and other forms of electronic music production in shaping the sound of contemporary pop.
 He discusses the making of Pet Sounds and the production of tracks by Public Enemy with equal discernment, drawing on his own years of studio experience.
 Much has been written about rock and pop in the last 35 years, but hardly any of it deals with what is actually heard in a given pop song.
 The Producer as Composer tries to unravel the mystery of good pop: why does it sound the way it does?

-"An enjoyable read, liberally peppered with anecdotes that humanize the people involved in the transformation of recording from a strictly technical attempt to capture a live performance to an artistically crucial element of modern music.", Kent Williams, Groove
+An enjoyable read, liberally peppered with anecdotes that humanize the people involved in the transformation of recording from a strictly technical attempt to capture a live performance to an artistically crucial element of modern music.

-"Virgil Moorefield has given us a first-rate inside view of how gifted producers have changed the way we create and consume music.
-This book is essential for anyone who cares about how music has changed in the last 30 years."
+Virgil Moorefield has given us a first-rate inside view of how gifted producers have changed the way we create and consume music.
+This book is essential for anyone who cares about how music has changed in the last 30 years.

-"Virgil Moorefield has his finger on the pulse of a very interesting and exciting new development in popular music today: the convergence of the roles of producer and composer.
-He brings a unique expertise to the study, melding the insights of an insider with the objectivity of a scholar and provides a perspective that is dynamic, useful, challenging, and quite new."
+Virgil Moorefield has his finger on the pulse of a very interesting and exciting new development in popular music today: the convergence of the roles of producer and composer.
+He brings a unique expertise to the study, melding the insights of an insider with the objectivity of a scholar and provides a perspective that is dynamic, useful, challenging, and quite new.

-Paul Lansky, composer and Professor of Music, Princeton University
+Composer and Professor of Music, Princeton University